 Key phases in the project included:

-Receipt of Ex HMAS Sydney at Common User Facility, Western Australia
+Receipt of Ex-HMAS Sydney at the Common User Facility, Western Australia

 Preparation for dismantling and destruction

 Dangerous goods and waste materials removal